Mdhvince/Facial_Keypoints_Detection_CVND/README.md

 ```

 ### Preprocessing/Transform (Images and Keypoints)
+Overview of scripts/transformation.py with the necessary transformation to apply on each images and labels before they fed in the CNN
 ```
 class Normalize(object):
     """Convert a color image to grayscale and normalize the color range to [0,1]."""
     pass

 class Rescale(object):
     """Rescale the image in a sample to a given size.